ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 | `110` | Either Kick (K)   |
 | `111` | Both Kicks (KK)   |

-The last bit is 0 if the move is a special move, and 1 if it's a Super.
+The last bit is unused as of now.